Daplanet/Misc-Admin-Scripts/README.md

 Misc Admin Scripts
 ==================

 A collection of random scripts that I've created for various reasons.
 Quality is 1-5 with 1 being the lowest.
+These come with no warranty and will quite possibly break things.

 apachemem.sh
 ------------
 Quality: **

 Calculates the correct MaxClients setting for Apache, if you're lucky.
 ApacheBuddy is much better than this, but AB doesn't appear to work right on some cPanel servers, hence this.
-It's hacky.
+It's hacky as it combines several separate ways of doing things in a mish-mash of horribleness, yet it was thrown together quickly.

 fix_munin_selinux.sh
 --------------------